drcoelho/sherdog/README.md

 It is very simple, class Sherdog receive the url root and fighter id, make a request and parse html.
 The return is a json representation of a fighter.

 Fighter id can be complete fighter id or just the code id.
-Example: Jose-Aldo-11506 or 11506 workks as same for sherdog website.
+Example: Jose-Aldo-11506 or 11506 works as same for sherdog website.

 ### Requirements